 Protecting the home is one of the greatest concerns clients have when facing long-term care.
 If you receive long-term care Medicaid benefits during your lifetime (after age 54), the state Medicaid agency will have a claim against your estate when you die for all the benefits paid out on your behalf.
 Because nursing homes in Pennsylvania cost on average more than $10,000 a month, this “estate recovery claim” can quickly become quite large.
 If your home is in your name alone at your death, if will be in your estate and so subject to this claim.

 For married couples, if one spouse is in a nursing home while the other spouse (the “community spouse”) continues to live at home, their house is only a risk if the community spouse dies first.
-So, if John is in the nursing home and his wife Mary is living at home, one of things we at Los Scales Law would look to do to avoid this risk is get the house into Mary’s name alone and have her make a new Will disinheriting John.
+So, if John is in the nursing home and his wife Mary is living at home, one of things our law firm would look to do to avoid this risk is get the house into Mary’s name alone and have her make a new Will disinheriting John.
 (Note: If John is not mentally competent, we might not be able to protect his house unless he has a Financial Power of Attorney in place with adequate “gifting” language.)

 If John is single and in the nursing home, we can usually still help protect the home, often by having him transfer a remainder interest in the home to an irrevocable trust while retaining a “life estate” for himself.
 This can also be a very good way to protect the home for those who are not in a crisis but who want to plan ahead to protect their house.
 This way of protecting the home has a number of advantages over simply putting the house in the children’s names: